phillwatson/one-stop/event-module/README.md

 - Given: a user provides consent to access their bank account
 - When: the consent is posted to the consent service
 - Then: record the user's consent in the database
-- And: raise an event to send a confirmation email
+- And: raise an event to send a confirmation sendEmail
 - And: raise an event to retrieve the user's bank account transactions

 We now have a coupling between the services.
-The consent service knows that the email service and account service need to perform explicit actions when a user's consent is given.
+The consent service knows that the sendEmail service and account service need to perform explicit actions when a user's consent is given.
 Also, any new actions would require changes to the consent service.